 Please contact Laura Atkins, Assistant Dean for Undergraduate Studies, for information about the application process.

-Boland Scholarships are awarded to full-time female senior Boler College of Business Students for meritorious scholastic achievement.
+Patricia Relyea Boland Scholarship for Women in Business are awarded to full-time female senior Boler College of Business Students for meritorious scholastic achievement.
 Scholarship winners are selected in the spring for the following academic year.

 Fiftieth Anniversary Scholarship